Skip to main content

 ros2 launch humanoid_bringup_lite real.launch.py joy_dev:=/dev/input/js1

-# Real Lite, no FSM (raw debug / calibration)
+# Real Lite, no joy button switching (raw debug / calibration)

 real.launch.py boots the real-time control plane only — visualisers live on the operator workstation; the in-process policy is prepared and loaded on the robot below.